HyperTea: A Hypergraph-based Temporal Enhancement and Alignment Network for Moving Infrared Small Target Detection: Introduction

-In contrast, learning-based methods have recently shown superior detection performance and generalization ability~\cite{daiAsymmetricContextualModulation2021,liDenseNestedAttention2023,chenSSTNetSlicedSpatioTemporal2024}.
-These methods primarily rely on CNNs~\cite{heDeepResidualLearning2016a,krizhevskyImageNetClassificationDeep2017}, Transformers~\cite{carionEndtoEndObjectDetection2020,dosovitskiyImageWorth16x162020,liuVideoSwinTransformer2022}, RNNs~\cite{shiConvolutionalLSTMNetwork2015}, and their hybrids.
+Contrarily, learning-based methods have recently shown superior detection performance and generalizability~\cite{daiAsymmetricContextualModulation2021,liDenseNestedAttention2023,chenSSTNetSlicedSpatioTemporal2024}.
+These methods primarily rely on convolutional neural networks (CNNs)~\cite{heDeepResidualLearning2016a,krizhevskyImageNetClassificationDeep2017}, Transformers~\cite{carionEndtoEndObjectDetection2020,dosovitskiyImageWorth16x162020,liuVideoSwinTransformer2022}, recurrent neural networks (RNNs)~\cite{shiConvolutionalLSTMNetwork2015}, and their hybrids.
 CNN-based methods~\cite{liDenseNestedAttention2023,wuUIUNetUNetUNet2023a,zhangAttentionGuidedPyramidContext2023b} can effectively extract local features but are constrained by grid-based representations, limiting their ability to model spatial global dependencies.
-Since transformers overcome this limitation by modeling images as fully connected graphs, some methods use them to improve long-range modeling ~\cite{yuanSCTransNetSpatialChannelCross2024c,tongSTTransSpatialTemporalTransformer2024,linIRTransDetInfraredDim2023a}.
-However, the quadratic computational complexity and the lost of low-level details caused by patch embedding may limit their application.
-RNN-based methods have gained increasing attention due to their excellent ability in modeling sequential dependencies~\cite{chenSSTNetSlicedSpatioTemporal2024,chenDenseMovingInfrared2024}.
-Nonetheless, they suffer from difficulties in parallel training and high computational costs, especially for long sequences.
+Because transformers overcome this limitation by modeling images as fully connected graphs, some methods use them to improve long-range modeling ~\cite{yuanSCTransNetSpatialChannelCross2024c,tongSTTransSpatialTemporalTransformer2024,linIRTransDetInfraredDim2023a}.
+However, the quadratic computational complexity and the loss of low-level details caused by patch embedding may limit their application.
+RNN-based methods have gained increasing attention owing to their excellent ability in modeling sequential dependencies~\cite{chenSSTNetSlicedSpatioTemporal2024,chenDenseMovingInfrared2024}.
+Nonetheless, they suffer from difficulties in parallel training and high computational costs, particularly for long sequences.
 Consequently, despite the diversity of these learning-based architectures, their inherent biases---CNNs' local receptive fields, Transformers' loss of low-level details, and RNNs' high computational costs---restrict their performance in practical scenarios.
 Additionally, these paradigms are confined to the domain of low-order feature correlation modeling.
 Such low-order representations are insufficient to capture the complex many-to-many cross-temporal associations among global feature nodes, thereby preventing a single architecture from effectively resolving all aforementioned challenges.

-Given that each network architecture has inherent limitations and advantages, and existing methods struggle to model semantic associations across different temporal scales, we naturally conceive the idea of exploring a new paradigm for MIRSTD by leveraging complementary advantages of networks and thus achieve multi-timescale learning.